Skydiver Anders Helstrup almost gets hit by a meteor

 Oh yeah,Tyler Bradt is somewhere near the top on the cojones list.
 He’s at the top of another list actually – this one set in 2009 with his record 189.5 foot drop DOWN Palouse Falls in Washington State, as reviewed here on The Adventure Journal’s top 5 kayak waterfall drops to date.
 Yes, there are people who do that.

-Aside from the fact that he’s chatting away on his cell phone while driving in this video (Come on Tyler, you’re cooler than that!), it’s a pretty freakin’ amazing feat.
+Aside from the fact that he’s chatting away on his cell phone while driving in this video (Come on Tyler, show us some love!), it’s a pretty freakin’ amazing feat.
 Observer Ben Stookesberry calculates his free-fall lasted for 3.54 seconds, hitting the water at roughly 77 mph.
 Ouch.
 A few tense moments after he finishes too, but there he is, with a new record: the highest waterfall drop ever done in a kayak, a feat Rafael Ortiz (pictured here) tried to duplicate in 2012 but was ejected from the kayak on impact, meaning our guy Tyler retains his title with some sage advice: “It’s a matter of “Buckin’ up and huckin’ it”.
 Words to live by.